Sparse Decomposition of Graph Neural Networks: Experiments

 \subsubsection{Main Results}

 We compare the accuracy among GLNN, NOSMOG, CoHOp, PPRGo, SGC and SDGNN for seven datasets with different target GNN models in Table~\ref{tab:main}.
 The ``Target Model'' column indicates the performance of the original GNN models.
 CoHOp, SGC and PPRGo do not rely on the target GNN embeddings.
 We duplicate the results of CoHOp within each dataset to compare the performance better.
 SGC and PPRGo have different performances under different target GNN models since we truncate the neighbours according to the patterns from the corresponding SDGNN models.
-Overall, SDGNN can approximate the target for all scenarios well, achieving accuracy close to or better than the target model.
-Given a weaker target GNN model, SDGNN achieves a better approximation to the target GNN model, so it can be outperformed by techniques that can do better than the target GNN model.
-For the scenarios with SOTA GNN targets, SDGNN achieves the best performance in $6/7$ scenarios, including $2/2$ scenarios on large-scale datasets.
+Overall, SDGNN can approximate the target for all scenarios well, achieving accuracy close to the target model.
+Other techniques like NOSMOG, CoHOP, etc., though provided with a target GNN model, are not designed to solely approximate the target but also integrate other modules to intervene in the outputs.
+As a result, with a weaker target GNN model, SDGNN can be outperformed by those techniques.
+In contrast, with SOTA GNN targets, SDGNN achieves the best performance in $6/7$ scenarios, including $2/2$ scenarios on large-scale datasets.

-GLNN and NOSMOG often outperform the SAGE target model, but the performance gap is more pronounced for GLNN on larger datasets like Arxiv and Products.
+Specifically, GLNN and NOSMOG often outperform the SAGE target model, but the performance gap is more pronounced for GLNN on larger datasets like Arxiv and Products.
 For example, on Products/RevGNN the performance gap for GLNN is 18.30 percent.
 An essential difference between GLNN and NOSMOG is that NOSMOG calculates a positional encoding (derived using DeepWalk) for each node and stores this as an additional feature.
 This is highly effective for the Products and Arxiv datasets.
 CoHOp augments the node features with neighbour labels and trains an MLP with a label smoothing loss on the graph.
 It outperforms the weak SAGE models for all datasets, but it cannot achieve accuracy levels close to those of the SOTA target GNN models.
 PPRGo and SGC adopt different heuristics to select the neighbours, and their performance varies across different datasets.
 Due to the optimized neighbour selection and weight assignment, SDGNN outperforms these heuristic-based methods for all scenarios involving more powerful target GNN models.